JankariTech/blog/src/assets/TestAutomationWithGo-ABlogSeries/goBasics.md

 name = "Prarup Gurung"
 ```
 But we cannot declare a variable with the `:=` syntax and assign a value to it later.
-Also, we cannot declare a variable without keyword `var` and assign a value to it later.
+Also, we cannot declare a variable without the keyword `var` and assign a value to it later.

 ### Constants

 Constants are declared like variables, but with the `const` keyword.
-Constants can be character, string, boolean, or numeric values.
+Constants can be a character, string, boolean, or numeric values.
 Constants cannot be declared using the := syntax.

 #### Declaring a Constant